 The dangers of choosing a university

 Many kids decide on a particular college or university because friends want to go there or because it is closer to a boyfriend or a girlfriend.
 Parents should be aware of this aspect and tell their children.
 Do your online research, but visit the universities on open days.
-Take the campus tour and let the child connect with the environment and the people there.
+Take the campus tour and let the child connect with the environment and people.
 While visiting, reach out to students and ask about your academic interests.

 Help Your Teen Choose the Right University